wirc-sjsu/firebench/docs/tutorials/change_fuel_model_ros.md

 # How to Use Fuel Models

 This guide will walk you through the steps to use fuel models in the FireBench library.
-You can either use a default fuel model or create and use a custom one.
+You can use a default fuel model or create and use a custom one.
 Specify the name of the model in `fuel_model_name`.
 If a path to a directory containing a custom fuel model JSON file is specified in `local_path_json_fuel_db`, then `FireBench` will search for the file in the given path before searching within the package database.

 ## Overview